Backlash (2020): Pre-show

-During the Backlash Kickoff pre-show, Apollo Crews defended the United States Championship against Andrade (accompanied by Angel Garza and Zelina Vega).
+During the Backlash Kickoff pre-show, Apollo Crews defended Raw's United States Championship against Andrade (accompanied by Angel Garza and Zelina Vega).
 During the match, Kevin Owens, who was the guest commentator, prevented Garza from interfering in the match.
 In the end, Crews performed a Spin-Out Powerbomb on Andrade to retain the title.

 Preliminary matches

-The actual pay-per-view opened with Bayley and Sasha Banks defending the WWE Women's Tag Team Championship in a Triple threat tag team match against The IIconics (Billie Kay and Peyton Royce) and Alexa Bliss and Nikki Cross.
+The actual pay-per-view opened with Bayley and Sasha Banks defending the WWE Women's Tag Team Championship in a triple threat tag team match against The IIconics (Billie Kay and Peyton Royce) and Alexa Bliss and Nikki Cross.
 In the climax, as Bliss performed Twisted Bliss on Royce, Banks, who was outside the ring, re-entered and performed a roll-up on Bliss to retain the titles.

 Next, Jeff Hardy faced Sheamus.
 Sheamus began to target Hardy's knee.
 Sheamus performed a White Noise on Hardy for a nearfall.
 Hardy performed a Twist of Fate and Swanton Bomb on Sheamus, who placed his foot on the rope to void the pin.
 In the closing moments, as Hardy performed a drive-by off the barricade on Sheamus, Sheamus performed a Brogue Kick in mid-air on Hardy.
 Sheamus then performed a second Brogue Kick on Hardy in the ring to win the match.

 After that, Asuka defended the Raw Women's Championship against Nia Jax.
 In the closing moments, Asuka and Jax applied submission maneuvers and attacked each other while outside the ring.
 Both were counted out, thus Asuka retained the title.

-In the next match, Braun Strowman defended the Universal Championship against The Miz and John Morrison in a 2-on-1 handicap match.
+In the next match, Braun Strowman defended SmackDown's Universal Championship against The Miz and John Morrison in a 2-on-1 handicap match.
 In the closing moments, Morrison attempted to pin Strowman, but Miz broke up the pin as it would have resulted in Morrison winning the title and not Miz.
 Miz then started to regret his decision and apologized to Morrison.
 Strowman then took advantage of the situation and performed a Chokeslam on Miz and a Running Powerslam on Morrison to retain the title.